-This UN/CEFACT - ebXML Technical Specification is being developed in accordance with the UN/CEFACT/TRADE/22 Open Development Process for Technical Specifications.
-It has been approved by the United Nations Centre for Trade Facilitation and Electronic Business (UN/CEFACT) Techniques and Methodology Group (TMG) for implementation verification as defined in Step 6 of the Open Development Process.
+This UN/CEFACT Technical Specification has been developed in accordance with the UN/CEFACT/TRADE/22 Open Development Process (ODP) for Technical Specifications.
+It has been approved by the United Nations Centre for Trade Facilitation and Electronic Business (UN/CEFACT) Techniques and Methodologies Group (TMG) for promulgation as a UN/CEFACT Technical Specification in accordance with Step 7 of the ODP.